 People living in the EU whose healthcare is funded by the UK under the current EU reciprocal arrangements will be eligible for free NHS care in England when returning temporarily, for example to visit friends and family.

 When the changes will happen

-The changes to the charging regulations will come into force immediately after exit day if we leave the EU with no deal.
+The changes to the charging regulations will come into force immediately after exit day if there is a no-deal Brexit.
 You should make sure that any changes to your operational practices are implemented from that point forward.

 Preparing for leaving the EU

-You should work closely with your organisation’s Senior Responsible Officer for EU Exit preparation and their teams, to make sure that you are operationally ready to implement the new charging regulations after exit day.
+You should work closely with your organisation’s senior responsible officer for Brexit preparation and their teams, to make sure that you are operationally ready to implement the new charging regulations after exit day.

 NHS Improvement will continue to support NHS providers through their overseas visitors cost improvement programme.